maxmmeindl/ParaDocs/ACTION_LOG.md

 - All actions are logged with timestamps
 - Original file structure preserved during initial implementation
 - Search index can be regenerated at any time with `scan` command
-- Enhanced logging provides automatic tracking of all operations
+- Enhanced logging provides likely tracking of all operations
 - Project evolving from search tool to comprehensive reference guide

 ### May 25, 2025 - Case Analysis System Implementation